AnnikaTjuka/annikatjuka.github.io/index.md

 ## News

 +++ I'll present a paper on 'General patterns and language variation: Word frequencies across English, German, and Chinese' at [CogALex VI](https://sites.google.com/view/cogalex-2020/home).
-For the slides click [here](/slides/tjuka2020-frequencies-CogALex.pdf). +++
+Check out the [video](https://youtu.be/AMqc9b4pY4g) and [slides](/slides/tjuka2020-frequencies-CogALex.pdf) of my talk. +++

 +++ I wrote a blog post on "[Possibilities of digital communication in linguistics (How to do X in linguistics 2)](https://calc.hypotheses.org/2556)," in Computer-Assisted Language Comparison in Practice.